Skelton, East Riding of Yorkshire

-Skelton is a hamlet in the East Riding of Yorkshire, England, and a linear settlement on the east bank of the River Ouse.
+Skelton is a hamlet and former civil parish, now in the parish of Kilpin, in the East Riding of Yorkshire, England, and a linear settlement on the east bank of the River Ouse.
 It is situated about 2 mi south-east of Howden and 19 mi south-east from the county town of York.
-It forms part of the civil parish of Kilpin.
-Skelton lies within the constituency of Haltemprice and Howden, an area placed as the 10th most affluent in the country in a Barclays Private Clients survey.
+Skelton lies within the constituency of Goole and Pocklington.
+In 1931 the parish had a population of 258.